 Building on our 30+ year focus on Fabry, we look at the many ways that research, advocacy and efforts to expand awareness of the disease have affected patients, care partners and healthcare providers.

-Fabry disease is a rare inherited disorder caused by a defective gene.
-A person who inherits this gene is unable to produce an enzyme called alpha-galactosidase, which is necessary for the breakdown of a fatty substance in the body called globotriaosylceramide or GL-3.
+Fabry disease is a rare inherited disorder caused by an altered gene.
+A person who inherits this variant gene is unable to produce an enzyme called alpha-galactosidase, which is necessary for the breakdown of a fatty substance in the body called globotriaosylceramide or GL-3.
 In people living with Fabry, GL-3 accumulates in cells throughout the body, eventually causing cell damage.
-Symptoms of Fabry in children and adolescents typically include pain, impaired sweating, skin rash, a distinct whorl pattern on the eye cornea, hearing impairment, and potentially kidney, central nervous system and heart problems.
+Symptoms of Fabry in children and adolescents typically include pain, impaired sweating, skin rash, a distinct whorl pattern on the cornea of the eye, hearing impairment, and potentially kidney problems.
 Symptoms can become life threatening, and Fabry disease can affect both males and females of all ethnic and cultural backgrounds.

 As one of the early industry partners to join in the effort to advance research related to Fabry, we have been on the front lines in witnessing and shaping many historic changes.
 We have also been privileged to work with many of the founding pioneers in Fabry research, patient care and advocacy over the past 30+ years.
 Their perspectives today highlight the many ways that the experience of living with Fabry has changed and will continue to change in the years ahead.

 Dr. Robert Desnick, Dean for Genetic and Genomic Medicine at the Icahn School of Medicine at Mt.
 Sinai in New York City, remembers meeting with families in the very early days of diagnosing and treating Fabry disease.
 In many cases, those families had met with multiple doctors before they reached his office.
 In most cases, it was recurrent severe pain that drove them to seek medical help.